KishoreIthadi/DotNet-Core-Essentials/README.md

 ### **What is DCE?**

-**Using this visual studio code extension you can create, debug, run and publish .Net core/standard applications.**
+**Using this visual studio code extension you can create, debug, run and publish DotNet core/standard applications**

 ---